Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

+## 98 - May 8, 2017

+* Quick update for the control bar monkey patch.
+We need to reinit the player so it's slightly slower than normal.
+Unfortunately the list of players isn't exposed anymore.

 ## 97 - May 8, 2017

 * Fix the info card button in the top right.
 Example of button: https://www.youtube.com/watch?v=XGu-WCyiaEY